maziac/DeZog/documentation/ReverseEngineeringUsage.md

 # Disassembly

-The disassembly shows only part of the code.
-I.e. the disassembly around the current PC and also disassembly from the addresses on the call stack.
+The disassembly shows only part of the code: I.e. the disassembly around the current PC and also disassembly from the addresses on the call stack.

 If one of these addresses is not associated with a file (either a list file or an asm source) then a disassembly is done.

-The disassembly contains only of the addresses where no association to another file exists.
+The disassembly contains only the addresses where no association to another file exists.

-If no address needs to be disassembled then no disassembly takes place.
-However the "old" disassembly file (disasm.list) is not removed.
-It stays but it is shown in _italic_ to visualize that the contents is outdated.
-(Of course, in 99% of the cases the disassembly contents will still be correct.
-It would be incorrect only if data in the area of the disassembly would have been written or if banking had happened.)
-Anyhow, if the disassembly is shown regularly (not _italic_) you are assured that the disassembly up-to-date.

 # Breakpoints